allanbell3d/tasmota_gui/README.md

   - Unified entry points (`python -m apps.desktop` and `python -m apps.mobile`) and streamlined repository layout that separates shared code, launchers, assets, and platform packaging assets.
+  - Animated splash overlay that keeps the launch logo visible until the mobile UI is interactive, then fades out smoothly so users never see an unfinished background.
+  - Logs tab refinements that remove nested scroll containers and auto-resize entries, making swipe navigation and long-line readability consistent on phones.

 See the [CHANGELOG](CHANGELOG.md) for a full list of historical changes.